TokenPose: Learning Keypoint Tokens for Human Pose Estimation: Experiments

 \subsection{MPII Human Pose Estimation}

-\paragraph{Dataset.}The MPII Human Pose dataset~\cite{mpii} contains images with full-body pose annotations, which are obtained from various real-world activities.
+\paragraph{Dataset \& Evaluation metric.}The MPII Human Pose dataset~\cite{mpii} contains images with full-body pose annotations obtained from various real-world activities.
 There are 40k person samples with 16 joints labels in the MPII dataset.
-In addition, the data augmentation is the same to that on the COCO dataset, except that the input images are cropped to $256\times256$. \paragraph{Evaluation metric.} The head-normalized probability of correct keypoint (PCKh)~\cite{mpii} score is adopted in the MPII dataset for evaluation.
-The predicted joint is regarded as correct only if it's within $\alpha g$ pixels of the groundtruth, where $g$ is the head size and $\alpha$ is a constant.
-In this paper, the PCKh@$0.5$ ($\alpha=0.5$) score is reported. \paragraph{Results on the validation set.} We follow the testing procedure in HRNet~\cite{20201207-human_pose-hrnet}.
-The PCKh@$0.5$ results and model parameters of some top-performed methods are presented in Table~\ref{tab:mpii}.
+In addition, the data augmentation is the same to that on the COCO dataset, except that the input images are cropped to $256\times256$.
+The head-normalized probability of correct keypoint (PCKh)~\cite{mpii} score is adopted for evaluation.

+\paragraph{Results on the validation set.} We follow the testing procedure in HRNet~\cite{20201207-human_pose-hrnet}.
+The PCKh@$0.5$ results of some top-performed methods are presented in Table~\ref{tab:mpii}.
 All the experiments are conducted with the input image size $256\times256$.
-It's shown that our proposed TokenPose achieves competitive performance at much less computational cost.
+It's shown that our proposed TokenPose achieves competitive performance while being more lightweight.